HR Privacy Notice has been saved

 From time to time, we may make Personal Data available to other entities within the Deloitte group and to other parties, such as legal and regulatory authorities; professional bodies; educational institutions; external professional advisors (such as lawyers, accountants etc.); and service providers (such as providers of payroll, pension scheme, insurance, medical benefits, human resources services, IT systems and support, and other third parties engaged to assist Deloitte Ireland in carrying out business activities) located wherever they operate.

-Deloitte Ireland may disclose Personal Data to third parties other than service providers: (i) if we are required to do so by law, regulation or legal process (such as a court order or subpoena); (ii) in response to requests by government agencies; or (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual illegal activity.
+Deloitte Ireland may disclose Personal Data to third parties other than service providers: (i) to our clients or prospective clients, for legitimate business purposes (including proposals and client onboarding) (ii) if we are required to do so by law, regulation or legal process (such as a court order or subpoena); (iii) in response to requests by government agencies; or (iv) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual illegal activity.

-We may disclose your Personal Data in the event that we sell or transfer all, or a portion of, our business or assets (including in the event of a reorganisation, dissolution or liquidation).
+We may disclose your Personal Data in the event that we sell or transfer all, or a portion of, our business or assets (including in the event of a reorganization, dissolution or liquidation).

 Security and Retention of your Personal Data